Skip to content

 • Sveltia CMS requires a secure context, meaning it only works with HTTPS, localhost or 127.0.0.1 URLs.
 If you’re running your own remote server and serving content over HTTP, the CMS will not work.
 We recommend obtaining a TLS certificate from Let’s Encrypt.

-• In Sveltia CMS, the create option for folder collections defaults to true because, in 99.99% of cases, users want to create new entries and adding create: true to every collection is redundant.
+• In Sveltia CMS, the create option for entry collections defaults to true because, in 99.99% of cases, users want to create new entries and adding create: true to every collection is redundant.
 To disable entry creation, set create: false explicitly.

 • We provide only one npm package, @sveltia/cms, which includes all necessary code, while Netlify/Decap CMS provides many packages.
 This means import statement migration is not always straightforward.
-See the migration steps for details.
+See the migration steps below for details.

 There may be other minor differences in behavior that are not listed here.